 Patients are permitted to possess a “90-day supply” of medical cannabis products.

 No dispensed dose of cannabis oil may exceed 10 milligrams of THC.
-Patients will be permitted to obtain up to four ounces of whole plant, “botanical” cannabis in a 30-day period.
+Patients are permitted to obtain up to four ounces of whole plant, “botanical” cannabis in a 30-day period.